Upfitting an enclosed truck

 Enclosed service bodies are the go-to truck type in many industries, from utility companies and over-the-road service to HVAC, plumbing and electrical work.
 Available in a wide variety of sizes and styles, enclosed trucks often feature side-access storage and a secure cargo area for tools and equipment.

-Because load space is typically at a premium, choosing the right equipment in the upfitting process is important for efficiency and productivity.
+Load space is typically at a premium.
+Choose the right equipment during upfitting to best enhance efficiency and productivity.

 All-in-one power systems can be used in some enclosed trucks and offer numerous benefits in these applications.
 However, proper installation is critical to ensure the proper cooling air is provided and hot air is routed outside the truck.
-An all-in-one that is improperly installed can restrict airflow, provide poor performance and cause the unit to overheat.
+An improperly installed all-in-one can restrict airflow, provide poor performance and cause the unit to overheat.

 Learn more about the advantages of all-in-one solutions and get four tips for proper installation in enclosed body trucks.